Unicity/Chimera/classes/Unicity/VLD/README.md

 #variable
 ```

-To declare a boolean variable, use the set statement.
+To declare a number variable, use the set statement.

 ```
 set(#variable, 123).